dguest/atlas-dl/_episodes/06-forking-friend.md

 ---
-title: "Making a merge request"
+title: "Modifying your friend's code"
 teaching: 10
 exercises: 15
 objectives:
 - "Make a friend"
-- "Make a merge request to your friends repo"
+- "Build and run your friend's code"
-- "Accept and merge request"
+- "Add kinematic cuts"
 questions:
-- "How do I fix someone else's code?"
+- "How do I run someone else's code?"
 keypoints:
-- "You can fix someone else's code without direct edit rights to their repository"
+- "You can (and usually will) start with someone else's code"

 hidden: false
 ---